vezaynk/Optimium/README.md

 Optimium is a responsive material design theme based on Willsong and Casper supporting advanced features using specialized tag use.
 It's current objective to be a theme to work out-of-the box, offer LTS (Long Term Support) meaning that it will keep up-to-date with Ghost's latest features such as the upcoming API.

+Note: Working alone is making me lack time to work on this.
+I am not using Ghost to save on time as of now.
+I will resume development eventually. ;)

 ##Preview
 This theme is currently in active development.
 It is **not** complete and is updated frequently.
 Keep that in mind.